 The discipline taught by the military translates to all aspects of life, including being a student.

 Sherman supports veterans by participating in the Yellow Ribbon Program.
 This program helps to offset some of the costs that are not covered by the GI Bill.

 I am still undecided at this point, but I am interested in the residency program that the VA has proposed, as this will help gain experience in the field.

 Sherman College Awarded 2014 Military Friendly Schools® Designation

-Victory Media has named Sherman College of Chiropractic to the coveted Military Friendly Schools® list, a designation given to the top 20 percent of colleges, universities and trade schools in the country doing the most to embrace America’s military service members, veterans, and spouses as students and ensure their success on campus.
-Victory Media is the premier media entity for military personnel transitioning into civilian life.
+Victory Media has named Sherman College of Chiropractic to the coveted Military Friendly® Schools list, a designation given to the top 15 percent of colleges, universities and trade schools in the country that are doing the most to embrace military students, and to dedicate resources to ensure their success in the classroom and after graduation.
+Victory Media is the leader in successfully connecting the military and civilian world.

 A U.S. Navy veteran, Sherman College President Dr. Edwin Cordero said the Military Friendly® Schools designation has special meaning to him.
 “Sherman College has a tremendous opportunity to serve and honor our military service members who give so much to our country,” Dr. Cordero said.
 “We are eager to reach more military members and share with them a health care career that embraces their commitment to serving others.
 I think it is especially fitting, since Sherman College of Chiropractic holds service to others as a major component of its mission.”

 Inclusion on the list of Military Friendly® Schools shows a commitment to providing a supportive environment for military students, according to Victory Media.
 The need for education is growing, and Victory Media’s mission is to provide the military community with transparent, world-class resources to assist in their search for schools.